Intelligent Cooperative Systems Kanzaki Laboratory

 Whole insect brain simulation and the understanding of insect intelligence

-Development of odorant biosensors based on insect olfactory systems
+Development of odor biosensors based on insect olfaction

-Insects have sophisticated olfactory systems that detect odorant molecules in the air with high sensitivity and translate odor information into adaptive odor-tracking behaviors.
-We are examining molecular and neural mechanisms that underlie the generation of adaptive behavior using silkmoths by employing transgenic and genome editing techniques.
-We have also successfully reconstructed the functions of several insect-derived odorant receptors in cultured insect cells and olfactory receptor neurons of silkmoths using genetic engineering.
-By applying these technologies, we aim to develop a "cell-based sensor chip" for detecting various odorant molecules as a fluorescence pattern of transgenic sensor cells, and a "sensor moth" for finding an odor source on demand.
+Insects have sophisticated olfactory systems that detect odorant molecules in the air with high sensitivity.
+We have successfully reconstructed the functions of several insect-derived odorant receptors in cultured insect cells and olfactory receptor neurons of silkmoths using genetic engineering.
+By applying these technologies, we aim to develop a “sensor cells” for visualizing various odorant molecules as fluorescence, and a “sensor moth” for finding an odor source on demand.

 Insect antenna-hybrid small drone for efficient odor source localization